In this article I’ll go through a list of 4 must-haves that everybody needs to have if they want to buy a house.

 For Fannie Mae and Freddie Mac loans, the amount needed in reserves vary depending on your credit score and the loan to value ratio.
 As a rule of thumb though, the riskier the loan, the more you need to have in reserves.

 Other loan types, like FHA, VA and USDA don’t require reserves.

-If you find yourself fulfilling all of the requirements to buy a house in 2018 then you’ll be well on your way to owning your first home.
+If you find yourself fulfilling all of the requirements to buy a house then you’ll be well on your way to owning your first home.